stephengold/Libbulletjme/README.md

    + using Bash:  `./gradlew build`
    + using Windows Command Prompt:  `.\gradlew build`

-After a successful build, dynamic libraries will be found in the `dist` directory/folder.
+After a successful build,
+Maven artifacts and native libraries will be found in the `dist` directory/folder.

 <a name="lexicon"/>